 This species can usually be distinguished from the frequent Proasellus meridianus by the pattern of pigmentation of the head, with two pale spots at the back separated by a central dark pigmented area.
-However, the two are frequently confused.
+However, head pigmentation can vary and the two are frequently confused.
 The shape of the male first pereopod is diagnostic.

 Distribution and Habitat